nyu-software-engineering/node-js-continuous-integration/README.md

 The following tools are used:
 - Git - for version control
 - Node.js - for application code
+- ESLint - for Javascript syntax and style checking
 - Mocha - unit testing
 - Babel - transpiling of written Javascript from ES6 to ES5 syntax
 - Nodemon - auo-restart the node app every time the code changes